raspiblitz/raspiblitz/FAQ.md

 ![Raspi-config menu](pictures/vnc-raspi-config-menu.png)

 After that reboot the Raspiblitz.
 You can do this easily from the Raspiblitz menu.
-In the command line, type
+In the command line, type:
 `menu`
 The Raspiblitz menu has a reboot option if you scroll down.
 Select it and reboot.